If you’re a frequent flyer, you’ve got three trusted traveler programs to choose from if you want to speed your way through the security line.

 A closer look at the services

 We all know traveling can be a nightmare.
-From computer outages that cause tremendous delays to airlines that shrink the size of permissible carry-ons, flying the friendly skies ain’t exactly easy.
+From computer outages that cause tremendous delays to airlines that shrink the size of permissible carry-ons, flying isn’t exactly easy.

 But there’s one aspect of flying that you can control: How long you spend in line waiting to get to your gate to board the plane.